franklynw/TabBar/README.md

 A SwiftUI TabView substitute (just for the DefaultTabViewStyle, ie, a tabBar at the foot of the screen), with a few customisation options and added extras.

+I approached this in a generic way to avoid the use of AnyView for each tab - supposedly there's a performance issue, but regardless of that, this approach uses the pure views.
+Because it's generic, it is limited to 10 tabs, though that's probably not going to be a problem...

 ## Installation